Cigolem/IUGR/README.md

 R Codes

 Script 8: plot_trajectories
-This script is used to generate plots for trajectories for different variables including body weight, head circumference and doppler paramaters.
+This script is used to generate plots for trajectories for different variables including body weight, head circumference and Doppler parameters.
-Input files are data frames that contain HC, BW and Doppler data Output files are lineplots that represent deveopmental trajectories in control and FGR group
+Input files are data frames that contain HC, BW and Doppler data Outputs are line plots of developmental trajectories against weeks since conception (antenatal / postnatal weeks) in control and FGR group

 Script 9: EEG_regression
 This script is used to perform regression analyses between delta / theta / alpha_beta FFT power, TTA burst power, TTA burst rate and FGR disease status and FGR severity as indexed by UA/MCA PI ratio.